rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 # FAQs

-## Where do I get the Data Plane URL?
+## Where do I get the data plane URL?

-For routing and processing the events to the RudderStack backend, a **Data Plane URL** is required.
-Refer to [**this section**](https://docs.rudderstack.com/get-started/installing-and-setting-up-rudderstack#what-is-a-data-plane-url-where-do-i-get-it) to get the Data Plane URL depending on your choice of setup.
+For routing and processing the events to the RudderStack backend, a **data plane URL** is required.
+Refer to [**this section**](https://docs.rudderstack.com/get-started/installing-and-setting-up-rudderstack#what-is-a-data-plane-url-where-do-i-get-it) to get the data plane URL depending on your choice of setup.

 ## How do I load the SDK (`rudder-analytics.js`) correctly?